zocker-160/ifm/doc/usage.rst

 You can change the appearance of many output features according to your taste.
 You do this by setting the values of the variables that control those features.
-This section tells you how to use variables---for a complete list of the customization variables available, see `Output variables`_.
+This section tells you how to use variables---for a complete list of the customization variables available, see :ref:`variables`.

 As a first example, the background colour of rooms is determined by the variable :keyword:`room_colour`.
 Its default value is ``white``.
 It can be